-The Chelan County Planning Commission may make a motion to recommend approval or denial of the proposed Comprehensive Plan Amendments to the Chelan County Board of County Commissioners, pursuant to Chelan County Code Section 14.10.050 and the amendment review criteria in CCC 14.14.047.
+The Chelan County Planning Commission may make a motion to approve or deny the proposed Comprehensive Plan Amendments, pursuant to Chelan County Code Section 14.10.050 and the amendment review criteria in CCC 14.14.047.
 Suggested Findings of Fact and Conclusions of Law, which may be modified, are included in this staff report.
 Staff recommends:

-A. Move to recommend approval of the Comprehensive Plan Amendment to update the Six Year Capital Improvement Plan (CIP) for years 2023-2028, given file number CPA-22-418 (Docket #9), based upon the findings of fact and conclusions of law contained within the October 26, 2022 staff report.
+A. Move to approve the Comprehensive Plan Amendment to update the Six Year Capital Improvement Plan (CIP) for years 2024-2029, given file number CPA-24-006, based upon the findings of fact and conclusions of law contained within the January 24, 2024 staff report.